akv369/resume/README.md

 ## Resume Template

 This is a resume template for students/freshers.
-Output can be seen on https://akv369-resume.netlify.app/".
+Output can be seen <a href="https://akv369-resume.netlify.app/">here</a>.

 ## How to use